-The Foundation's endowment consist of approximately 13 individual funds established for a variety of purposes.
+The Foundation's endowment consist of approximately 13 individual funds as of December 31, 2021 and 2020, established for a variety of purposes.
 As required by generally accepted accounting principles, net assets associated with endowment funds, including quasi-endowments, are classified and reported based on the presence or absence of donor-imposed restrictions.
 However, because of the Foundation's variance power as described in Note 1, all endowment funds are classified as net assets without donor restrictions.